ExtremeFLOW/neko/doc/pages/dev_patterns.md

 3. If you find yourself using `optional` dummy arguments, consider whether it makes more sense to split the code into separate procedures instead.
+However, `optional` is not as such disapproved of.

 4. Follow the single responsibility principle for types.